An Online Seminar Taught by

 - Biased parameter estimates, due to failure to adjust for selectivity in missing data.

 More accurate and reliable results can be obtained with maximum likelihood or multiple imputation.

 Although these methods for handling missing data have been around for at least two decades, they have only become practical in recent few years with the introduction of widely available and user-friendly software.
 Maximum likelihood and multiple imputation have very similar statistical properties.
 If the assumptions are met, they are approximately unbiased and efficient–that is, they have minimum sampling variance.

 What’s remarkable is that these newer methods depend on less demanding assumptions than those required for conventional methods for handling missing data.
 Maximum likelihood is available for linear models, logistic regression and Cox regression.
 Multiple imputation can be used for virtually any statistical problem.

 This course will cover the theory and practice of both maximum likelihood and multiple imputation.

 In the videos, SAS will be the main software package used to demonstrate the methods.
 Mplus and LEM will be used for portions of the modules on maximum likelihood estimation.
-For those who prefer to use Stata or R, slides and exercises will also be available on request.
+For those who prefer to use Stata or R, slides and exercises using these packages can be downloaded from the course site.